leegee/audio-glitch/README.md

 # Glitch

-Uses the rhythm from a MIDI file to slice a number of WAV files.
+Uses the rhythm from a MIDI file to slice and merge a number of WAV files.

 Reads just the track 0 note-on events of any channel.